 Acrylic on canvas

 Provenance: direct from the artist

 Tharani studied Architecture at UCL in London whilst exploring the visual arts, including graphic and print work, at the same time.
-He has displayed his works around the UK as well as in Germany, Denmark, Kenya and Tanzania.
+He has exhibited his works around the UK as well as in Germany, Denmark, Kenya and Tanzania.
 Selected group exhibitions include the touring exhibition Africa Now in 2008-2009, and East African Encounters, Circle Art Gallery, Nairobi, 2014.
-His graphic and print work has been shown at various print biennales in London and Berlin, and he has made site-specific architectural installation commissions in London and India.
+His graphic and print work has been shown at various print biennales in London and Berlin, and he has made site-specific architectural installations commissioned in London and India.